-Like any family, the church needs money to take care of its members and to do its job.
+Like any family, the church needs money to take care of its members and to do its job with a church financial report to congregation.
 Most church staffs agree with that, but beyond that, there is often disagreement about how and when to share financial information with the rest of the church to get those jobs done.
 My ministry, Effective Church Communications, recently received an email where the pastor asked if, when, and how it was appropriate to put financial information in the bulletin.
 I know he wasn’t the only one with this question and following are some thoughts that might be useful.

 First let’s define the church bulletin